-The scheme that gives timely, reliable and affordable access to medicines for Australians.
+The Pharmaceutical Benefits Scheme (PBS) gives timely, reliable and affordable access to medicines for Australians.

 Who can get it

 - visitors from other countries with a Reciprocal Health Care Agreement